afsarchowdhury/g4sr/README.md

 You will be prompted to enter your API key in the console.
 This is needed before any of the functions can be used.

+## Setup for more advanced users

-If you are a more advanced user, you may wish to store your API key so that you don’t have to re-enter it everytime you start a new session.
+If you are a more advanced user, you may wish to store your API key so that you don’t have to re-enter it every time you start a new session.
 Best practice is to set the API key as an environment variable for your system and then call it in `R` using `Sys.getenv()`.
 If you set the parameter in `.Renviron`, it is permanently available to your `R`